-Linda Slapakova is a senior analyst with RAND Europe in the area of defence and security.
-Her research focuses chiefly on the defence workforce and armed forces personnel issues; emerging security and information threats; and the impact of emerging technologies in defence and security.
-She coordinates RAND Europe's body of work focusing on the defence workforce and skills.
+Linda Slapakova is a senior analyst at the RAND Corporation.
+Her research focuses chiefly on the defence military and civilian workforce and the Armed Forces community.
+She also coordinates RAND Europe's body of work focusing on the defence workforce and skills.

 Prior to joining RAND, she conducted research on peacekeeping, conflict resolution and counter-terrorism with organisations in Brussels and the UK including the Crime Terror Nexus Project, the Institute for Economics and Peace, and the Centre for European Policy Studies.
 She holds an M.Phil. in international relations from the University of Oxford and a B.A. (summa cum laude) in international affairs (European peace and security studies) from Vesalius College Brussels.